roVer-HM/suq-controller/README.md

 ### WORK IN PROGRESS

 The suq-controller connects the modules "Surrogate Model" (S) and "Uncertainty Quantification" (UQ) (see other vadere Repos).
-The main functionality of the `suq-controller` is to query and run many differently parametrized VADERE scenarios and return the result of specified quantity of interests (QoI) in a convenient format ([pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)).
+The main functionality of the `suq-controller` is to query many differently parametrized VADERE scenarios and return the result of specified quantity of interests (QoI) in a convenient format ([pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html)).

 This git repository uses git large file storage (git-lfs).
-Primarily this to give VADERE models as .jar files.
+This allows to ship default VADERE models (larger .jar files.) with the git repository.

 For developers: To install git-lfs follow the instructions [here](https://github.com/git-lfs/git-lfs/wiki/Installation) In file `.gitattributes` in the repo shows the settings for git-lfs.

-###Glossary
+### Glossary

-Other words were used in this project to not confuse terminology with VADERE (such as `scenario`).
+Other words were used in this project to not confuse terminology with VADERE (such as `scenario` and `project`).

 * **container** is the parent folder of (multiple) environments
 * **environment** is folder consisting of a specifed VADERE scenario that is intended to query